howtographql/howtographql/content/backend/graphql-java/3-mutations.md

 ---
 title: Mutations
-pageTitle: "Implementing Mutations with a Java GraphQL Server"
+pageTitle: "Implementing Mutations with a Java GraphQL Server Tutorial"
-description: Add your first mutation to the GraphQL schema
+description: "Learn best practices for implementing GraphQL mutations with graphql-java & Java.
+You can test your implementation in a GraphiQL Playground."
 question: How are mutations different from queries?
 answers: ["Only semantically, the syntax is the same for both", "Mutation must be send via HTTP POST", "Mutations start with a different key-word", "Mutation is just another name for a query"]
 correctAnswer: 2